The Best External Power Banks for Gaming Laptops

 Also, after turning on the power bank, you have to press the “AC” button to activate power from the outlets.

-As mentioned below, although this power bank meets the FAA regulations for carry-on baggage, I suggest bringing the manual with you to show that it is 42000 mAh.
+As mentioned below, although this power bank meets the current TSA regulations for carry-on baggage (but NOT checked baggage), I suggest bringing the manual with you to show that it is 42000 mAh (146 Wh).

 |Verdict||Power bank with best price performance

-The tradeoff is a higher weight and bulkier body. also, because this exceeds FAA regulations for carry-on baggage, you will be UNABLE to take this with you on airline flights.
+The tradeoff is a higher weight and bulkier body.
+Also, because this exceeds TSA regulations for carry-on baggage, you will be UNABLE to take this with you on airline flights.

 Like the above model, after turning on the power bank, you have to press the “AC” button to activate power from the outlets.